 Counselling may be able to offer an insight into any difficulties, find ways forward and can help you work out how to deal with things.
 Counselling is not about advice giving or providing the answers.
 Unfortunately I don't have a magic wand but I will be alongside as we try to find ways to help you.
 Counselling is a process that can take time.
 Some people need just a few sessions, while others come for a few months whilst others have more long term needs.

 Finding the right counsellor for you can make a huge difference to your comfort level and to positive outcomes.
 Although I hold qualifications in counselling, these bits of paper are not as important as the therapeutic relationship between counsellor and client.
-This relationship is built on trust and confidentiality, and can make all the difference between a positive and negative counselling experience.
-With this in mind I offer a FREE 30 minute session to meet and explore how we can work together.
+I have spent many years working within a variety of professional settings, creating a therapeutic space and honing a sensitive and considered approach that makes for a welcoming, safe and contained environment.

 Sessions are one-to-one for 50 minutes.
-My therapy room is located close to Camberley Meadows, Crowthorne, Sandhurst, Wokingham, Bracknell, Farnborough and Yateley.
-If you would like more information please either email or phone/text 07500667646.
+My therapy room is conveniently located close to Camberley, Crowthorne, Sandhurst, Wokingham, Bracknell, Farnborough and Yateley.
+If you would like to start the conversation please either email or phone/text 07500667646.

 I look forward to hearing from you.